 - Captain Obvious Reveal: Was anyone besides Vollmer surprised when his Mysterious Benefactor turned out to be Adolf Hitler?
 Granted, at the time many suspected many high-ranking Nazis managed to escape (which was then quickly proven true), so it's possible the episode was trying to keep the reveal at least somewhat ambiguous.
-He also doesn't have a German accent, making it more likely this is meant to be Hitler's ghost, or even the spiritual embodiment of Nazism itself.
+He also has a German accent, making it more likely this is meant to be Hitler's ghost, or possibly even the spiritual embodiment of Nazism itself.

 - Values Resonance:

-- The idea that evils such as hatred and racism can come from everywhere and that people must stand up to prevent them are concepts that can work for every era, especially as the modern world becomes increasingly connected, allowing for those ideas to be more easily spread.
+- The idea that evils such as hatred and extremism can come from everywhere and that people must stand up to prevent them are concepts that can work for every era, especially as the modern world becomes increasingly connected, allowing for those ideas to be more easily spread.

 YMMV / The Twilight Zone S 4 E 106 Hes Alive